SiyungCho/seroflow/docs/extract.md

   - `func` *(function)*:
     - The function that performs the extraction and adds the DataFrame to the context.
   - `on_error` *("raises", "ignore")*:
-    - `"raises"`: Raises Exceptions terminating `Pypeline` execution.
+    - `"raises"`: Raises Exceptions terminating `Pipeline` execution.
-    - `"ignore"`: Ignores Exceptions terminating the `Extractor` without terminating the `Pypeline` execution.
+    - `"ignore"`: Ignores Exceptions terminating the `Extractor` without terminating the `Pipeline` execution.
   - `chunk_size` *(int, optional)*:
     - The number of rows to process at a time.
 If provided, enables chunked reading.

 - **`func(self, context)`**
   *Abstract Method*
-  Must be implemented by subclasses to read the data source and add the DataFrame to the pypeline context.
+  Must be implemented by subclasses to read the data source and add the DataFrame to the `Pipeline` context.

   **Parameters:**
   context (Context): A blank context object to which the DataFrame will be added.